-Avoid using full glass or plastic covers on the enclosure.
-These covers will trap air and humidity within the terrarium.
+Avoid using full glass or plastic covers on the enclosure for a bearded dragon.
+These covers will trap humidity within the terrarium.

 Therefore, this can lead to higher humidity levels and possibly respiratory problems with a bearded dragon.